-Rear Principal HouseOne of Burnaby's First Laneway Homes
+Rear Principal HouseOne of Burnaby's First-Permitted Laneway Houses

 With a lot that can accommodate multiple generations, they were ready to build a future as a family.